epfl-cs358/2024sp-exoskeleton/README.md

 The Frontend part is the client of the website.

+#### Requirements
-To run the frontend, please make sure you
+To run the frontend, please make sure you are in the `frontend` folder, please run the following command if not:
 ```
 cd .\frontend\
 ```